VisualDudek/reflex_playground/part_006/README.md

 BUT programmatic approach wont give you e.g. copy url link on Button so in those simple usage stick to button inside link

 - use decorator `rx.page(route='')` to register pages instead of `app.add_page(pages.about_page, route="/about")`

+# URL Route Path Constatnts
+solving typos in url redirections in many places, "one source of truth"

+- create navigation package `/navigation/routes.py`
+- use on above package same trick with `__all__` dunder

+# Navigation State